- Why Research

 University of Illinois at Urbana-Champaign

-Seeking new strategies to prevent resistance to anti-estrogen therapies and extend the lives of breast cancer patients.
+Goal: To develop new ways to prevent resistance to anti-estrogen therapies and extend the lives of breast cancer patients.

-Many breast cancers can be successfully treated with endocrine therapies that target the estrogen receptor.
-However, the cancer can sometimes recur in a form that no longer responds well to anti-estrogen therapies, such as letrozole or tamoxifen, because of mutations in the estrogen receptor.
-Dr. Katzenellenbogen’s team has learned how these altered receptors work and are now designing and evaluating new types of anti-estrogens that should work well to treat breast tumors with these mutant estrogen receptors.
+Many breast cancers can be successfully treated with anti-estrogen (endocrine) therapies that target the estrogen receptor (ER).
+However, these breast cancers sometimes recur with mutations in the ER that make them resistant to endocrine therapy.
+Dr. Katzenellenbogen has been investigating how these altered receptors work and has developed new anti-estrogens that may be able to treat breast tumors that harbor these mutations.

 Full Research Summary